vulhub/vulhub/cgi/httpoxy/README.md

 docker-compose up -d
 ```

-This [Web page](www/index.php) request for `http://httpbin.org/get` and get the origin IP address, host ip is equal to original IP:
+This [Web page](www/index.php) get its origin IP address at `http://httpbin.org/get`:

 ![](1.png)

+At this moment, hostname IP is equal to original IP, no HTTP proxy.

 ## Exploit

-Send a request with a Proxy header and a available HTTP proxy address: `Proxy: http://*.*.122.65:8888/`:
+Send a request with a craft HTTP header that contains a available HTTP proxy address: `Proxy: http://*.*.122.65:8888/`:

 ![](2.png)

-It is obvious that the original address in the response has become the address of the proxy server.
+It is obvious that the original address in the response has become the IP address of the proxy server.

 Start a Netcat server at the `*.*.122.65` instead of HTTP proxy, we can capture the original request: